 As a teacher, Zach strives to instill in his students the sort of deep, broad musical fluency that he developed at Swarthmore.
 He believes that everyone has the ability and the right to make music, and that with mindfully structured and sequenced instruction, that inner musician can be brought to the surface.
 With patience and enthusiasm, Zach works to identify students’ strengths and areas for improvement in order to tailor a course of study that develops the student's ability to think and understand music (a set of skills known as audiation); builds a solid foundation in music theory and musicianship; instills an understanding of historical context and performance practice; and provides exposure to a rich variety of repertoire.

-In addition to maintaining his independent piano studio in the Rittenhouse Square/Graduate Hospital area of Center City Philadelphia, Zach currently serves as a piano instructor at Swarthmore College, and as Associate Director and Accompanist of choirs and vocal groups at Friends' Central School.
-He also gained experience as a classroom teacher of general music and Spanish at the Friends School of Portland from 2013-2015 and served on the faculty of 317 Main Community Music Center in Yarmouth, Maine from 2012-2017.
+In addition to maintaining his independent piano studio in the Point Breeze/Graduate Hospital area of South Philadelphia, Zach currently serves as Associate Director and Accompanist of choirs and vocal groups at Friends' Central School.
+He also gained experience as a classroom teacher of general music and Spanish at the Friends School of Portland from 2013-2015, served on the faculty of 317 Main Community Music Center in Yarmouth, Maine from 2012-2017, and has work as a piano instructor at Swarthmore College.